 Background checks can be complicated.
 We are here to help.
 See below for Frequently Asked Questions (FAQs) to help you uncover the “what”, “why”, and “how” in compliant background screening.
 Please come back and check again as we will continue to share more questions we get from you.

 Background checks are used to protect your employees, customers and partners from individuals who may intentionally harm your organization.
-“Negligent hiring” is essentially the idea that if you could have known that someone you hired was potentially a threat to people, data, and so on, you should have.
-Employers in multiple states have been sued for hiring a dangerous or untrustworthy character when a background check could have revealed this information.
-Keep in mind that a lawsuit could be the least of your problems if one of your employees is hurt, or data or money is stolen from your business.
+“Negligent hiring” is essentially the idea that if you could have known that someone you hired was potentially a threat to people, data, and so on, then you should have.
+Employers in multiple states have been sued for hiring a dangerous or untrustworthy individual when a background check could have revealed this information.
+Keep in mind that a lawsuit could be the least of your problems if one of your employees is hurt or data or money is stolen from your business.